-- Yaffe - Transitioning from a Religious University Leader to a Lay Leader
+- Transitioning from a Religious Leader to a Lay Leader

 Both Catholic university and healthcare endowments face numerous challenges, including generating competitive returns, maintaining student and donor relationships, and structuring funds to achieve strategic goals.
-Our organizations further grapple with assuring that the endowed funds are invested in a manner consistent with Catholic values and other constantly shifting social aims.
-This session will focus on ways institutions successfully tackle these challenges simultaneously, achieving competitive market-based returns while observing various forms of social responsible guidelines and/or putting these funds to use with “impact investing.”
+Catholic organizations also grapple with ensuring that endowed funds are invested in a manner consistent with Catholic values and other constantly shifting social aims.
+This session will focus on ways institutions successfully tackle these challenges while achieving competitive market-based returns.
+Speakers will also discuss social responsibility guidelines and putting funds to use with “impact investing.”

 Jessica Cook, Senior Director of Business Development, Ascension Investment Management